 Prevention and treatment of postmenopausal osteoporosis.

 Swallow whole.
-Take in the AM with plain (not mineral) water (6–8oz), at least 60 minutes before the first food, drink, or medication of the day; do not lie down for at least 60 minutes after.
+Take in the AM with plain (not mineral) water (6–8oz), at least 60mins before the first food, drink, or medication of the day; do not lie down for at least 60mins after.
 150mg once monthly (take on the same day each month).
-Do not take two 150mg tablets within the same week.
+If dose is missed, do not take two 150mg tablets within the same week.

 Active upper GI disease; discontinue and reevaluate if signs/symptoms of esophageal reaction occur.
 Severe renal impairment (CrCl <30mL/min): not recommended.
 Correct preexisting hypocalcemia, other mineral or bone disturbances before starting.
+Risk of osteonecrosis of the jaw; consider discontinuing therapy during invasive dental procedures (eg, tooth extraction, implants, surgery).
 History of bisphosphonate exposure: evaluate for atypical fractures if thigh/groin pain develops; consider withholding therapy until risk/benefit assessment.
 Ensure adequate Vit.
 D and calcium intake.
 Reevaluate periodically.
 Inj: check renal function before each dose.
-Pregnancy (Cat.C).
+Pregnancy.
 Nursing mothers.

-Calcium, aluminum, magnesium, other divalent cations reduce absorption (separate dosing).
+Calcium, aluminum, magnesium, other multivalent cations reduce absorption (separate dosing by at least 60mins).
 Caution with aspirin, NSAIDs, other GI irritants.
 May interfere with bone-imaging agents.
-Concomitant nephrotoxic agents; monitor for renal toxicity.
+Inj: concomitant nephrotoxic agents; monitor for renal toxicity.

-GI upset, abdominal pain, musculoskeletal pain (may be severe), headache; dysphagia, esophagitis, esophageal or gastric ulcer, jaw osteonecrosis; atypical femur fractures.
-Inj: inj site reactions, flu-like syndrome.
+Back pain, dyspepsia, pain in extremity, diarrhea, headache, myalgia; musculoskeletal pain (discontinue if severe), esophagitis, esophageal or gastric ulcer, jaw osteonecrosis, atypical femur fractures.
+Inj: inj site reactions, flu-like syndrome, anaphylaxis.